Quick overview

 The cadastre examines the accuracy of the information in the purchase contract and other circumstances of the entire transfer and has about a month to do this (the minimum period is 20 days).
 However, if there is a problem, the registration of the ownership of the property can drag on for several months.
 Until then, the buyer is not the owner of the property.
 The longer the procedure at the land registry takes, the more the risk increases that the whole real estate transaction will not proceed to the full satisfaction of both parties.

-What are the options regarding the escrow of the purchase price?
+What are the options when it comes to escrowing the purchase price?

 It is quite easy to insure against such a risk.
 There is a so-called purchase price escrow, which is beneficial for both parties – the buyer and the seller.
-Can you choose from several options?
+The attorney’s escrow is governed by the Law on Advocacy and the regulations of the Czech Bar Association.

 1. Attorney’s escrow – every attorney is required by law to have professional liability insurance in the minimum amount of CZK 7,000,000.
-If the amount to be deposited is higher, the solicitor must be insured for the total amount.
+If the amount to be deposited is higher, the attorney must take out liability insurance for the total amount.
 The insurance covers cases where the solicitor pays out money wrongfully or late, thereby disrupting the process of selling the flat.
 The terms of the attorney’s escrow are then strictly determined by regulations, where a separate bank account is set up for each escrow, separate from the attorney’s assets, and everything is registered with the Czech Bar Association in the Electronic Escrow Book.

 The AffordableLawyer advises.
 Although professional indemnity insurance must be taken out for a minimum of CZK 7 million, as we state above, we are insured for CZK 50,000,000.”